-Poitiers has several churches and the cathedral St Pierre is a masterpiece of Angevin Gothic architecture, filled with rich furniture and a Romanesque style window of the crucifixion.
-Other churches worth a look are the abbey church of St Jean de Montierneuf that is entirely constructed from freestone chiselled by hand and the Church of Notre Dame de la Grande, a Romanesque church with its famous western facade and a splendid frieze of the events fo the Old Testament above the main portal.
+Poitiers has several churches and the St Pierre cathedral is a masterpiece of Angevin Gothic architecture, filled with rich furniture and a Romanesque style window of the crucifixion.
+Other churches worth a look are the abbey church of St Jean de Montierneuf that is entirely constructed from freestone chiselled by hand and the Church of Notre Dame de la Grande, a Romanesque church with its famous western facade and a splendid frieze of the events in the Old Testament above the main portal.

 For some extra insight into the history of Poitiers and the Poitou-Charentes region visit the Musée St Croix that contains an historical museum of the history of Poitou from prehistory to the Middle Ages as well as a Fine Arts museum and a collection of artworks from Poitiers.
-Or, if you prefer your exhibitions to be more scientific why not visit the Espace Mendes France, a contemporary building housing a science and technology centre with lots of temporary exhibitions on subjects such as biodiversity, classic math and nanotechnology?
+Or if you prefer your exhibitions to be more scientific why not visit the Espace Mendès France, a contemporary building housing a science and technology centre with lots of temporary exhibitions on subjects such as biodiversity, classic math and nanotechnology?

 A tasting of the local goat's cheese chabichou is a must and other local favourites are eels, mojettes (white beans) and snails.
 Just outside of Poitiers you'll discover the Grottes de la Norée, a set of caves full of stalagmites and petrified waterfalls.
-Only 20 minutes away is the Futuroscope, an enormous fun-filled multimedia theme park with IMAX 3D and 4D cinemas, interactive games, giant dancing robots, outdoor games and much more
+Only 20 minutes away is the Futuroscope, an enormous fun-filled multimedia theme park with IMAX 3D and 4D cinemas, interactive games, giant dancing robots, outdoor games and much more.